-Joseph Lacob has served as a director of Align Technology since August 1997 and has been a partner of Kleiner Perkins Caufield & Byers (KPCB), a venture capital firm, since May 1987.
+Joseph Lacob has served as a director of Align Technology since August 1997 and was a partner of Kleiner Perkins Caufield & Byers (KPCB), a venture capital firm from1987 to 2018.
 In 2011, Mr. Lacob acquired The Golden State Warriors of the National Basketball Association.
-He is currently the Managing Partner and CEO of the Warriors.
+He is currently the Governor, Co-Executive Chairman and CEO of the Warriors.
 Prior to joining KPCB in 1987, Mr. Lacob was an executive with Cetus Corporation (now Chiron), FHP International, a health maintenance organization (HMO), and the management consulting firm of Booz, Allen & Hamilton.
 Since joining KPCB in 1987, Mr. Lacob has been closely involved with KPCB's investments in more than 50 life science companies, including the startup or incubation of a dozen ventures, and with KPCB's medical technology practice, which includes more than 30 therapeutic and diagnostic medical device companies.
 He was previously on the board of directors of Orexigen Therapeutics, a biopharmaceutical company focused on the development of pharmaceutical product candidates for the treatment of obesity.
-Mr. Lacob received his B.S. degree in Biological Sciences from the University of California at Irvine, his Masters degree in Public Health from the University of California at Los Angeles and his M.B.A. from Stanford University
+He serves on the board of NeuroPace, a medical device company specializing in the treatment of adults with drug-resistant focal epilepsy.
+Mr. Lacob received his B.S. degree in Biological Sciences from the University of California at Irvine, his master’s degree in public health from the University of California at Los Angeles and his M.B.A. from Stanford University

 George J. Morrow has served as a director of Align Technology since February 2006.
 From February 2011 until January 2013, Mr. Morrow served as a consultant to Amgen Inc., a global biotechnology company.
 From 2003 until his retirement in February 2011, he was the Executive Vice President, Global Commercial Operations at Amgen Inc., where he also served as Executive Vice President of Worldwide Sales and Marketing between 2001 and 2003.
-From 1992 to 2001, Mr. Morrow held multiple leadership positions at GlaxoSmithKline Inc. and its subsidiaries, including President and Chief Executive Officer of Glaxo Wellcome Inc. He is a member of the board of directors of Vical Incorporated, a company that researches and develops biopharmaceutical products, Safeway Inc., a food and drug retailer and was a member of the board of directors of Human Genome Sciences, Inc., a biopharmaceutical discovery and development company, from March 2011 until its acquisition in August 2012 by GlaxoSmithKline plc.
+From 1992 to 2001, Mr. Morrow held multiple leadership positions at GlaxoSmithKline Inc. and its subsidiaries, including President and Chief Executive Officer of Glaxo Wellcome Inc. He serves on the board of directors for Neurocrine Biosciences, a company developing treatments for neurological and endocrine-related diseases and disorders.
 Mr. Morrow holds a B.S. degree in Chemistry from Southampton College, Long Island University, a M.S. degree in Biochemistry from Bryn Mawr College and an M.B.A. from Duke University.